Protests, court rulings: Anti-lockdown moves take partisan turn in US

 A day after the first protest in Michigan a month ago Trump tweeted "LIBERATE MICHIGAN!"
 Following the second large protest there two weeks ago he said Whitmer should "make a deal" with the protesters, calling them "very good people."

 While Michigan has become a focal point for anti-lockdown protests, Whitmer appears to enjoy widespread approval of her handling of the coronavirus outbreak in the state.
 In a Washington Post-Ipsos poll, 72 percent of Michigan residents said they approved of her actions while 25 percent disapproved.
-Only 43 percent of the Americans surveyed approved Trump’s handling of the pandemic, which has left more than 84,000 people dead in the United States.
+Only 43 percent of the Americans surveyed approved Trump’s handling of the pandemic.